droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 }
 ```

+This structured approach ensures that each listing is meticulously parsed, maintaining the integrity of the data while streamlining the extraction process.

 As we want to call this prompt for each individual car listing, I created a wrapper function that takes the contents of a single car listing and returns a `Listing` object.
 The `Listing` object is a simple record that represents the structured data we want to extract from the car listing.
-The `Listing` record should look something like this:
+The `Listing` record is defined as follows:

 ```csharp
 public record Listing(